padosoft/support/README.md

 - getExceptionTraceAsString
 - windows_os
 - getConsoleColorTagForStatusCode() : Get the color tag for the given status code to be use in symfony/laravel console.
+- get_os_architecture() : Get the OS architecture 32 or 64 bit.
+- is_32bit() : Check if the OS architecture is 32bit.
+- is_64bit() : Check if the OS architecture is 64bit.

 ### IP
 - getIPVisitor